 History of WWNR, Beckley

-WWNR signed on the air Friday, August 9, 1946.
-According to a 1971 advertisement, "The NR in its call letters represent the initials of Nick Rahall, Beckley pioneer businessman and the father of the owners--N. Joe, Farris, Deem and Sam.
+According to a 1971 advertisement, “The NR in its call letters represent the initials of Nick Rahall, Beckley pioneer businessman and the father of the owners--N. Joe, Farris, Deem and Sam.
 (Deem was killed in a plane crash in 1952.)
 N. Joe Rahall continues to live in Beckley.
-Sam and Farris are located at the parent company's headquarters in St. Petersburg, Florida."
-N. Joe Rahall was born in Beckley on March 25, 1913, and died at Deerfield Beach, Florida, on April 1, 1993.
+Sam and Farris are located at the parent company’s headquarters in St. Petersburg, Florida.”
+Their father, Nick Rahall, was born in 1882 and died in 1975.

 On Nov.
 12, 1946, the Charleston Daily Mail reported that Roy Lee Harmon joined the staff of WWNR as city news editor.